Minal72/Dynamic-Dashboard-Component/README.md

 Sortable Fields: Each field of the displayed object supports data sorting, similar to the functionality available on the standard records page in Salesforce.

+Dynamic Icons: The icon for the object is pulled from the tab icon that is set for that particular object.

 # Usage
 Install Salesforce CLI
 Install the Salesforce Extension pack in your VS Code